 Obaluaye, also known as Babalú-Ayé, is a revered Orisha in the Yoruba religion, associated with healing, disease, and the Earth.
 Obaluaye governs over infectious diseases, especially smallpox, and is also a powerful healer who can cure any ailments.

-In Yoruba mythology, Obaluaye is often seen as a compassionate yet stern figure who walks among the sick and downtrodden, offering relief and protection to those who honour him.
+In Yoruba mythology, Obaluaye is often seen as a compassionate and stern figure who walks among the sick and downtrodden.
+He offers relief and protection to those who honour him.

 His sacred colours are red, black, and white, representing the themes of life, death, and rebirth.
 Obaluaye teaches his followers the value of compassion, humility, and the transformative power of suffering and healing.